MV88/tab-results/README.md

   - [ ] pr
 - [ ] sorting
 - [ ] integrate this with twitch chat
+  - [ ] if we use cookie and jwt, we can allow only the broadcaster to use the commands to add data, or update stuff
+  - [ ] but the commands to fetch data can be used from everyone
 - [ ] dark mode

 ### LOW PRIORITY